 His early research addressed innovative translational applications of clinical imaging for the neurosciences.
 This has developed with exploitation of the powerful synergies between the physical and quantitative sciences and medicine.
 His was the founding Director of two internationally leading research imaging centres, the University of Oxford Centre for Functional Magnetic Resonance Imaging of the Brain (FMRIB) and, later, of GlaxoSmithKline’s Clinical Imaging Centre (now a public “spin out” as Imanova, Ltd).
-From 2005 - 2014 he was a Vice President GlaxoSmithKline edicines Discovery and Development.
-He is one of the small number of senior clinical academics in the UK with industry experience.
+From 2005 - 2014 he was a Vice President GlaxoSmithKline Medicines Discovery and Development.
+With this experience, he became one of the small number of senior clinical academics in the UK with industry experience.